craigahobbs/hobbs-family-cookbook/recipes/PerfectlyChocolateCake.md

 2 tsp vanilla
 ~~~

-Melt the butter and stir in thecocoa powder.
+Melt the butter and stir in the cocoa powder.
 Alternately add the powdered sugar and the milk beating
 on a medium speed.
 Stir in the vanilla.
 I sometimes make 1 1/2 recipe so that I have plenty of
 frosting to generously frost cake.